 XXIII.
 If something goes wrong and you consider that you have been treated unfairly, the University will investigate your complaint to the best of its ability, offer you an explanation and put things right wherever we can.

 XXIV.
 The University hopes that grievances can be resolved informally in almost all cases.
-However, if you are not satisfied with the results of an informal resolution, you may invoke the University’s formal complaints procedures, details of which are given in the University’s Regulations and in the Terms and Conditions, or seek resolution through other processes available to you.
+However, if you are not satisfied with the results of an informal resolution, you may invoke the University’s formal complaints procedures, details of which are given in the University’s Regulations.